nichoth/nichoth/src/_posts/2025-11-30-dev-diary-bluesky.md

 interactions &mdash; "likes" and "follows" &mdash; and we don't have to think about how to translate database records into those things.

+## Moderation

+The bigger benefit is that this effectively
+[factors out moderation](#refactoring-our-concerns).
+Moderation is the really sticky, unpleasant work on the internet, and now you do not have to do it.

 ## A Few Key Ingredients